 Edward IV of England

-At 6'4", the tallest Monarch in English History.
+At 6'4", the tallest Monarch in English history.
 During his first reign, was pretty much a puppet for his cousin Richard Neville, Earl of Warwick ("the Kingmaker").
-Warwick resented the growing power Edward's wife and her family had over him, and led an army against him, allowing Henry VI to reclaim the throne in the process.
+Warwick resented the growing power Edward's wife (a parvenu and the widow of a Lancastrian soldier, to boot, whom he'd eloped with just as Warwick was trying to get him married to someone of much higher station) and her family had over him, and led an army against him, allowing Henry VI to reclaim the throne in the process.
 In a repeat of Henry IV, Edward landed on the coast and gathered support for his cause.
 Warwick and Henry's son were killed in battle, and Henry was quietly disposed of, leaving the cause of Lancaster to be championed by an obscure nobleman with only a tenuous claim to the throne, Henry Tudor.